KING BORGIA’S DILEMA

 Even though King Borgia had inherited this system, which his ancestors had created thousands of years ago, through his cunning, hard work and wise strategies Borgia had finally done what all his mimetic and genetic ancestors devoted their lives to achieving.
 The key to the system’s power has always been that it harnessed the best thinkers and scientists — all the way back to Da Vinci working for Cesare Borgia to create the world’s first military tank.
-And often the system harnessed the brilliant minds of the world did without them knowing what their great work went to achieve.
+And often the system harnessed the brilliant minds of the world without them knowing what their great work went to achieve.
 The reason for this needed stealth is that over the millennia the geniuses generally would not have put their work in the service of men who sought global domination.
 Thus the genii were never allowed to know to what end their achievements were aimed.
-King Borgia came from a very long line of Genii Wranglers.
+Essentially, King Borgia came from a very long line of Genii Wranglers.

 Through an unbroken line of succession, the King’s ancestors built Plato’s ideal state: a highly efficient socio-political system set at achieving whatever the top “Philosopher *King*” deemed to be the most important goals in his lifetime.
 Over thousands of years of inter-generational efforts, each leader of the Philosopher Kings had inherited the weapons created by the proceeding generation.
-In turn, each leader would inherit weapons to defend against meteors; to control weather; to create or prevent earthquakes; tsunamis, etc. But more important than these weapons to use against nature, were the weapons created for the manipulation and control the self of each individual.
+In turn, each leader would inherit weapons to defend against meteors; to control weather; to create or prevent earthquakes; tsunamis, etc. But more important than these weapons to use against nature, were the weapons created for the manipulation and control of the self of each individual.
 Thus, King Borgia inherited, perfected and created anew, the ability to control most of the threats that nature and humans had presented him and his kin for thousands of years.

-One day the King Borgia, his courtiers, jesters, genii, spies, and all of his minions were busily doing what they’d do each day – dominate organisms of all varieties, reshaping all matter to serve the King’s purposes.
+One day King Borgia, his courtiers, jesters, genii, spies, and all of his minions were busily doing what they’d do each day – dominate organisms of all varieties, reshaping all matter to serve the King’s purposes.
 On this day a very strange creature came up on the radar of one of the King’s top minions.
 She was an astoundingly beautiful woman, but so were many of the women the King had seen in his hundreds of years of life.
 However, this woman’s physical beauty was not what caused her to show up on His radar.
 She came up because The King’s new Quantum computer had been tasked to ferret out the answer to this question: “Who is Public Enemy Number One.”
 After the King’s top minion — Anton — sounded the alarm that indicated an answer to the question had been found, a meeting was called for all the King’s top minions.
-The agenda was to have each advisor submit their models, or profiles ,of this “Public Enemy Number One” to help King Borgia determine the best way to deal with her threat to his person and his Kingdom.
+The agenda was to have each advisor submit their models, or profiles, of this “Public Enemy Number One” to help King Borgia determine the best way to deal with her threat to his person and his system.

 All the King’s advisors, except one, advised the King on ways to destroy the her.
 The King felt confident that any one of his advisor’s plans would crush his beautiful enemy.
 So, he set off to deliberate and choose the method of extermination to use on this unusual pest.
 Being a connoisseur of what he liked to think as justice, he called for the entire collected, lifetime profile of his enemy.
-In his war room he studied her glamorous photos; read of her background; and studied her explicit philosophy, her sense of life, and her world-view.
+In his war room he studied her glamorous photos; read of her background; and studied her explicit philosophy, her sense of life, her personality type, and her world-view.

-Time passed in the Kingdom and one day Anton — the same minion who originally dealt with the discovery of “Public Enemy Number One” — realized that Fluffy II had made inroads that were not predicted by the very extensive modeling that had been done of her.
+Time passed in the Kingdom and one day Anton — the same minion who originally dealt with the discovery of “Public Enemy Number One”/Fluffy II — realized that Fluffy II had made inroads that were not predicted by the very extensive modeling that had been done of her.
 Specifically, she’d gotten herself tied in with some of the most valuable men in the Kingdom, some of the genii, and she was influencing them in ways that were not in accord with the King’s agenda.
 These were men working on the state-of-the-art domination technologies for the masses; otherwise known as metaethics, ethics, morality, dramatized morality, and psychology.
 So Anton tried to call Fluffy II to the King’s attention once more, but the King was busy with his favorite past-time (which was to engage in sexual activities with very young gorgeous girls (called “birds” in this Kingdom).
 Anton knew not to disturb the King when a sign was lit above his door that read: “This bed is filled with baby birds.”